Locust finch: Distribution and habitat

+It is mainly native to the Uele River basin, Zambia and Malawi.

 The locust finch has been recorded in south-east Cameroon, Republic of Congo, the Democratic Republic of Congo south through Zambia, Angola, Tanzania, Malawi, Mozambique, Zimbabwe and Botswana.
 In Botswana, Zimbabwe and Mozambique this is a rather rare species.
 There are unconfirmed reports of at least two pairs breeding on the Jos Plateau of northern Nigeria, this would be a very significant range extension for this species.
 The preferred habitat is damp, thinly vegetated patches within grasslands close to water in sandy spoild areas, like sandveld.

 Biology

 The locust finch is a terrestrial species and perching is almost unknown.
 Its preferred habitat as prone to drying out in the dry season and at these times these birds can be nomadic.
 They are normally encountered in pairs but when drought conditions are severe they can gather in small flock of up to 10 birds.
 In southern Africa eggs are laid from January to May, i.e. during the rainy season with most egg laying at the height of the rainy season in January and February.
-This is a difficult species to locate due to its terrestrial habits and tendency to flyy long distances when flushed, like a quail.
+This is a difficult species to locate due to its terrestrial habits and tendency to fly long distances when flushed, like a quail.